-Closer to the Gulf Stream than it is to the mainland, Ocracoke Island is a birdwatcher’s dream, with more than 400 species having been observed here, including out-of-range rarities blown in from major storms.
-Much like the people on the island, there are birds that are year-round residents, summer and winter visitors, and those just passing through on their way farther north or south.
-Each season has birds leaving and others arriving.
+Ocracoke Island is a birdwatcher’s dream.
+More than 400 species have been observed here, including rarities blown in from major storms.
+Much like the people on the island, some birds are year-round residents, seasonal visitors, or just passing through on their way farther north or south.

-During the summer months, you’ll commonly see Brown Pelicans and several species of gulls and terns flying overhead.
-The beach has scurrying Sanderlings and more stately Willets.
-The Cape Hatteras National Seashore, the federally protected land which comprises most of the island, has Eastern Meadowlarks, Boat-tailed Grackles, White Ibis, and several species of herons and egrets.
-In fall, you might spot a Peregrine Falcon or Double-crested Cormorant, while winter brings Snowy Owls and Northern Gannetts.
+During the summer months, you’ll see Brown Pelicans and several species of gulls and terns flying overhead.
+Near the surf, you’ll find scurrying Sanderlings and stately Willets.
+The Cape Hatteras National Seashore is home to Eastern Meadowlarks, Boat-tailed Grackles, White Ibis, and several species of herons and egrets.
+In fall, you might spot a Peregrine Falcon or Double-crested Cormorant, while winter brings Snowy Owls and Northern Gannets.

-Appreciating birdlife can run from casual interest to hardcore birding.
+Appreciating birdlife can run from casual interest to hardcore birding—Ocracoke has participated in the annual Audubon Bird Count since 1981.
 Binoculars and a spotting scope make for the easiest viewing.
 And as with all wildlife, don’t get too close.
 This island is their safe space after all.
-To learn more about Ocracoke Island birdlife and to hear samples of their calls, visit the nature section at Ocracoke Observer.